divident/docker-k8s-training/kubernetes/StatefulSets101/README.md

 # Deploying a Stateful Application Using Kubernetes Statefulset

-If you look at [web_stateful.yaml](https://github.com/collabnix/kubelabs/blob/master/StatefulSets101/web_stateful.yaml) file, you will find a snippet around how we are deploying a stateful application.
+If you look at `web_stateful.yaml` file, you will find a snippet around how we are deploying a stateful application.
 For simplicity, are we using Nginx  as the pod image.
 The deployment is made up of 2 Nginx web servers; both of them are connected to a persistent volume.
 For example, look at web_stateful.yaml file under the current location.

+# Stable Storage
+For each VolumeClaimTemplate entry defined in a StatefulSet, each Pod receives one PersistentVolumeClaim.
+In the nginx example above, each Pod receives a single PersistentVolume with a StorageClass of my-storage-class and 1 GiB of provisioned storage.
+If no StorageClass is specified, then the default StorageClass will be used.
+When a Pod is (re)scheduled onto a node, its volumeMounts mount the PersistentVolumes associated with its PersistentVolume Claims.
+Note that, the PersistentVolumes associated with the Pods' PersistentVolume Claims are not deleted when the Pods, or StatefulSet are deleted.
+This must be done manually.

 Before we start discussing the details of this definition, notice that the file actually contains two definitions: the storage class that the StatefulSet is using and the StatefulSet itself.